| |

 Liard Hot Springs Lodge

 Across the Alaska Highway is the 12-room Liard Hot Springs Lodge.
 It’s open year-round for accommodation and fuel.
-It’s the only place next to the park, where you can buy some food.
-The lodge also features camping facilities and 20 pull-through sites for RVs.
+It’s the only place next to the park where you can buy food.
+The lodge also features camping facilities and 20 pull-through RV sites.
 You can choose between rooms (single, double, families) or off-grid cabins.
-They offer also 33 RV sites,13 smaller back-in sites, and 9 tent sites.
+They offer 33 RV sites,13 smaller back-in sites, and 9 tent sites.

 Mould Creek Campground